"You look happy.”

-Stanton Enterprises was the fifth company pushing to sever ties with them this month.
-Her firm had committed to providing services to Stanton and only a few other firms for the rest of this year.
+Stanford Enterprises was the fifth company pushing to sever ties with them this month.
+Her firm had committed to providing services to Stanford and only a few other firms for the rest of this year.
 Unless they were able to find another viable customer, losing this contract would plummet her firm’s projected yearly profits.

-Eva called Tina on the intercom and asked to set up an immediate meeting with Bryan Austin, the Director of Design at Stanton.
+Eva called Tina on the intercom and asked to set up an immediate meeting with Bryan Austin, the Director of Design at Stanford.

-Except on one occasion last week, when Eva’s team had suggested Stanton should switch to environmentally friendly options while staying along the lines of their signature designs.
+Except on one occasion last week, when Eva’s team had suggested Stanford should switch to environmentally friendly options while staying along the lines of their signature designs.

 Eva liked the proposal from her team; to her, any concept that benefitted the planet had a nice ring to it.
 The thought that her firm could be a part of a green world made her feel at peace, as if she were in an organic garden, picking fragrant herbs for her next entrée invention.

 To her surprise, at first Bryan was on board with the idea.
 However, his enthusiasm seemed to have waned within the last two days.
 His team had returned with a strong no, we’re sticking to tried and tested methods for now response.
 Eva had further questioned Bryan, but he’d responded with minimal substance and candor, leaving her baffled about this matter more than before.
 Worry about your own company, Miss Avery.
 Leave the worrying about Stanford to me.

 As she stared at the notice she held, she began to suspect he had known about the contract termination all along.
 Whatever the reasoning behind his decision to send them the termination letter, convincing him to reverse his decision would be quite a feat.
 Burdened by a heavy, sinking feeling, she slumped down into the empty chair across from her uncle.